-The authors and editors of Medscape Reference gratefully acknowledge the contributions of previous coauthor Flavio R Kamenetz, MD, PhD, to the development and writing of this article.
+The authors and editors of Medscape Drugs and Diseases gratefully acknowledge the contributions of previous coauthor Flavio R Kamenetz, MD, PhD, to the development and writing of this article.

 American Society of Gastrointestinal Endoscopy.
 Technology status evaluation: magnetic resonance pancreatography.
 In: American Society of Gastrointestinal Endoscopy Clinical Guidelines.
 Oak Brook, Ill: ASGE; 1998.